MBernAca/PecubeGUI_Doc/docs/source/Quick.rst

 ==================================

-In this tab (Figure 4) you can provide all the parameters that control the time evolution of the Pecube model (see Pecube user guide for more details).
-The particularity in PecubeGUI is that you can provide the time evolution parameters (cf. “time_topo”,” amplification”, “offset”, and “output”) by filling in the table or by copying/pasting values from an excel file to the table.
+In this tab (Figure 4) you can provide all the parameters that control the time evolution of the Pecube model.
+In PecubeGUI you can provide the time evolution parameters (cf. “time_topo”,” amplification”, “offset”, and “output”) by filling in the table or by copying/pasting values from an excel file to the table.
 The number of rows in the table automatically adapts to the value written in the parameter “ntime” (Figure 4).
+You can also set the reference elevation from which to scale the input topography.

 .. figure:: ../images/Time_Evolution.png
     :scale: 30